Do you have an e-commerce website through which you sell products or services online?

 Through your blog, you can target long-tail keywords with dedicated posts.
 Your blog content should be of high quality and must provide actual value to the readers.

-If you are not well-versed with the writing part, consider hiring a professional, experienced content writer who understands your industry as well as SEO.
+If you are not well-versed in the writing part, consider hiring a professional, experienced content writer who understands your industry as well as SEO.

 Other than a personal/business blog, you can also promote your online business through content (articles) on other websites or blogs in the same niche.